-Readiness for Career and Professional Education
+Readiness for Postsecondary Education

-Many Florida graduates do not master the rigorous curriculum that prepares students for both the workplace and enrollment in a technical center, community college, or a university prior to high school graduation.
-They are often ill-prepared for subsequent enrollment, as evidenced by the high percentage of students requiring remediation in college.
+Many of Florida graduates do not master the college preparatory curriculum prior to graduation and enrollment in postsecondary education.
+They are often ill-prepared for postsecondary education, as evidenced by the high percentage of students requiring remediation in college.
 While 93 percent of state university first-time-in-college students (FTICs) are "ready" in reading, writing and mathematics, only 37 percent of community college FTICs are ready in all three areas.
-Currently, only about half of Florida's high school graduates take the rigorous curriculum that assures readiness for admission to a Florida state university.
+Currently, only about half of Florida's high school graduates take the preparatory curriculum-a curriculum that assures readiness-for admission to a Florida state university.

-The research clearly shows students who have taken a college preparatory curriculum are much more likely to enroll and succeed in postsecondary education.
+The research clearly shows students who have taken an academic college preparatory curriculum are much more like to enroll in and to succeed in postsecondary education.
 Recent analysis by CEPRI on the postsecondary success of a high school graduating class demonstrates this finding.
 In Postsecondary Progression of 1993-94 Florida Public High School Graduates: 2002 Update, CEPRI reported the seven year bachelor's degree graduation rate for students who had taken a college preparatory curriculum was significantly higher (49 percent) than for those student who had not (19 percent).
+And the skills and competencies gained through a college preparatory curriculum are becoming essential for all students, not just those who are on a fast track to a bachelor's degree.

-The skills and competencies gained through a rigours curriculum are becoming essential for all students, not just those who are on a fast track to a bachelor's degree.
 The American Diploma Project, a joint project of The Education Trust, Achieve, Inc., and the Thomas B. Fordham Foundation, recently released a report, Ready or Not: Creating a High School Diploma That Counts, intended to guide states in developing a plan to reconnect the expectations of students and employers with the curriculum that is necessary for successful careers.
-As noted in the report, "Reestablishing the value of the diploma will require the creation of an inextricable link between high school exit expectations and the intellectual challenges that graduates invariably will face in credit-bearing college courses or in high-performance, high-growth jobs."
+As noted in the report, "Re-establishing the value of the diploma will require the creation of an inextricable link between high school exit expectations and the intellectual challenges that graduates invariably will face in credit-bearing college courses or in high-performance, high-growth jobs."